 Thirty-something.
 Painter.
 Writer.
-Corporate Drug Abatement Manager by day, completely unpredictable by night.
+Certified HR Professional by day, completely unpredictable by night.
 I grew up on the South Shore of Long Island and attended Stony Brook University for two degrees in art.
 After spending a very character-building year in a Long Island harbor town working in a first-class bakery, I moved to San Francisco, where I worked for an airline doing a very unique job – not by any means part of flight crew, but I did have the good fortune to travel a lot both for work and pleasure.

 It was during the course of those travels that I met an Aussie bloke who subsequently led me on a whirlwind adventure, some of which was documented on this site.
 The rest of which was most definitely not.